surajsharma286/java-design-principles/design-patterns/README.md

 * There can not be any problem because of concurrent updates - when dealing with multiple threads or processes.

 #### Code Demonstration
-* com.suraj.builder package has 2 implementation of Builder pattern - Student and Person.
+* com.suraj.creational.builder package has 2 implementation of Builder pattern - Student and Person.
-* Builder pattern achieved by creating static inner class Builder that all the required parameter to be initialized by passing them to constructor and optional parameter by having setter fucntions.
+* Builder pattern achieved by creating static inner class Builder that all the required parameter to be initialized by passing them to constructor and optional parameter by having setter functions.

-#### Key Benefits

 ### Prototype Pattern
+* Aim is to copy existing objects without depending on those given classes.
+* Delegate the object creation problem to the object itself - Cloning.
+* An Object that support closing operation called a prototype.
+* In Java, we have to implement Cloneable interface and define clone() method.
 #### Code Demonstration
+* com.suraj.creational.prototype package contains a simple example of Prototype pattern.
 #### Key Benefits

 ## Behavioral Design Patterns